-The Orion Nebula (M42) is a relatively bright object in the night sky and it is the only emission nebula/HII region that can be seen by the naked eye.
+The Orion Nebula (M42) is a relatively bright object in the night sky and is one of the few emission nebula/HII regions that can be seen by the naked eye.
 In ancient times the Orion Nebula was most likely considered as a star like object.
 The first known drawing of the nebula itself was made by the Italian astronomer and Roman Catholic priest Giovanni Battista Hodierna in 1654.
 Hodierna’s work was totally ignored until recently and the discovery of the non-stellar nature of the Orion Nebula was credited to the Dutch scientist Christiaan Huygens.

 The first photographic image of the nebula was made by the US amateur astronomer Henry Draper in 1880.
 The photographic emulsion Draper used had a quantum efficiency which was about 3000 times smaller compared to the sensors of modern DSLR cameras!

 Today the Orion Nebula is one of the best studied celestial objects at all.
 The

 nebula has been observed over the full wavelength range from radio waves to high energetic radiation.